Follow This Old House online:

 How Contractors Actually Calculate Roofing Costs

-Roof replacement costs aren’t pulled from thin air.
-Contractors use industry-standard methods to measure, estimate, and itemize prices.
-Understanding the way contractors calculate costs can help you make sense of any bid you get and avoid billing surprises down the road.
+Contractors use industry-standard methods to measure, estimate, and itemize roofing prices.
+Understanding how the pros calculate costs can help you make sense of any roofing bid you get and avoid billing surprises down the road.

 Understanding the Square: How Contractors Measure Your Roof

-Roofing material is sold by the “square,” with one square equaling 100 square feet of coverage.
+During our time shadowing Erie Roofing, we learned that professional contractors sell roofing material by the “square,” with one square equaling 100 square feet of coverage.
 Note that your home’s floor area doesn’t equal the roof area.
 Roofs have slopes, overhangs, and complex shapes that can increase the total surface area needing material and labor.

 A roof’s pitch factor adjusts for the slope.
 Slope is the amount of rise or loss of height of a roofing surface, expressed as a ratio: inches of rise (vertically) per inches of run (horizontally).
 A steeper roof has more surface area for the same square footage.
 Accurate measurements ensure you don’t underestimate material costs or labor needs in these cases.